 Use This Relationship to Foster Cross-Generational Camaraderie

-CCL’s Coaching Handbook defines mentoring as “an experienced leader meeting with someone more junior to help him or her benefit from the greater experience.”
+What is reverse mentoring, and what makes it different from “regular” mentoring?
+Reverse mentoring is when a junior team member establishes a professional relationship with a senior team member, exchanging knowledge, skills, and understanding.
+On the other hand, CCL’s Coaching Handbook defines “regular” mentoring as “an experienced leader meeting with someone more junior to help him or her benefit from the greater experience.”

-In the Internet age, organizations are beginning to recognize the need for senior leaders to learn data and technology skills from their younger team members, many of them digital natives.
+In the Internet age, organizations are beginning to recognize the need for senior leaders to learn data and technology skills from their younger team members, many of them digital natives, in order to exchange skills and knowledge.
 That’s shifting the age-old perception, and giving rise to reverse mentoring for digital transformation.

 Generational Challenges With Digital Transformation